OCISRAEL/OCIFundamentals-lab01/compute.md

     ![drawing](./SS/compute/2.png)

-3. Enter a name for the instance
+3. Enter a name for the instance and select the compartment to create the instance in

     ![drawing](./SS/compute/3.png)